Lets Get Technical

 To find AC voltage drop in a three-phase circuit, we swap in a factor of √3 to account for sinusoidal AC voltage.
 The new equation will look like:

 Of course, as with any engineering problem, it’s not always as simple as plugging a short list of inputs into a single equation.
 The methods described above can be used for simpler systems and back-of-the-napkin calculations.
 In reality, many utilities, AHJs, developers, and system owners will have their own requirements for DC and AC voltage drop limits and calculation methods.
-Circuits that include a transformer (and thus, push current through long coils inside the transformer) will have a significantly higher voltage drop and must be accounted for using manufacturer data.
+Circuits that include a transformer (and thus, push current through long coils inside the transformer) will have a significantly higher voltage drop and must be accounted for using manufacturer data and voltage taps.
 Best practice is to understand the local engineering requirements for your project and its components and to adjust your voltage drop calculation methods accordingly.

 Mayfield Renewables is a technical consultancy specializing in commercial and industrial PV and microgrid engineering.
 Contact us today for a consultation.